tripl-ai/arc/docs-src/content/patterns/index.md

 FROM (
     SELECT
         CASE
-            WHEN customer_churn.probability < 0.8 IS NULL THEN 1
+            WHEN customer_churn.probability < 0.8 THEN 1
             ELSE 0
         END AS low_probability
     FROM customer_churn
 ) valid
 ```

-## Testing
+## Testing with Parquet

-If you want to manually create test data to compare against a Spark DataFrame a good option is to use the [Apache Arrow](https://arrow.apache.org/) library and the Python API to create a correctly typed Parquet.
+If you want to manually create test data to compare against a Spark DataFrame a good option is to use the [Apache Arrow](https://arrow.apache.org/) library and the Python API to create a correctly typed [Parquet](https://parquet.apache.org/).
 This file can then be loaded and compared with the `EqualityValidate` stage.

 Using the publicly available [Docker](https://www.docker.com/) [Conda](https://conda.io) image: